Travel to developing countriesCholera; Dengue fever; Traveler's diarrhea; Malaria; Schistosomiasis; Typhoid; Yellow fever; Zika

 Dehydration can be especially dangerous for children.
 Rehydration products contain an important balance of sugars and salts.
 If traveling with children, bring along products such as pre-packaged oral rehydration salts (ORS).
 These are often sold in health agency pharmacies.
 A homemade solution can be prepared with ½ tsp salt; 2 tbsp sugar; ½ tsp baking powder; 1 liter (about one quart) of clean water.

 In cases of severe dehydration, seek medical assistance.

 Other diseases spread by contaminated water and food include:

-Cholera.Is caused by the bacterium Cholera vibrae.
+Cholera.Is caused by the bacterium Vibrio cholerae.
 It causes massive amounts of loose, watery stools ("rice-water stools") and if untreated lead to fatal dehydration.
 Vaccines for cholera prevention are not available in the United States.

 Typhoid fever.Is caused by the Salmonella typhi bacterium.
 It is an infection that causes fever and bloody diarrhea.
 You can get an injected or oral typhoid vaccine to prevent typhoid fever.

-Hepatitis A.Is a liver disease that can be transmitted through fecal-contaminated food and water.
+Hepatitis A.Is a viral infection that causes liver disease and can be transmitted through fecal-contaminated food and water.
 You can receive a vaccine to prevent hepatitis A. [For more information, see Other Infectious Diseases section.]

 The following are some common diseases caused by viruses or parasites transmitted by infected insects.